 This leads us to the conclusion that the success of an organisation is linked to the success of it’s teams.
 Teams are often the key step in linking the talents of individuals to the success of the organisation.
-Antony Jay put this well in the forward of 'Management Teams, Why they Succeed or Fail' by Meredith Belbin: “It is not the individual but the team that is the instrument of sustained and endearing success.”
+Antony Jay put this well in the forward of 'Management Teams, Why they Succeed or Fail' by Meredith Belbin: “It is not the individual but the team that is the instrument of sustained and enduring success.”

 What is a Team?

 There are always plenty of articles, books, papers, and news articles that talk about teams and teamwork.
 They tend to be very general, and don’t always link up to practical business situations.
-Perhaps the better question to ask is:
+Perhaps a better question to ask is:

 What makes up an effective Team?